vaskocuturilo/Regions-Service/README.md

 - Fix the UI interface
 - will be adding the Google map.
 - Will be adding logout timeout functionality.
-- Will be adding a UI form for api_key.
+- Will be adding a UI form for generation an apiKey.

 ### Actuator